deNBI/simplevm-user-docs/wiki/simple_vm/Instance/instance_detail.md

 If your instance is in a state of error so that you can no longer work with the instance correctly, there is the option to rescue the instance.
 This will boot a new instance with the same image as the original instance, then attach the root disk of the original instance to the new instance for data recovery.
 (See also [the Openstack documentation](https://docs.openstack.org/nova/latest/user/rescue.html) for more information.)

-You can activate the rescue mode by opening the detail page of an instance and clicking on the "Resuce" button.
+You can activate the rescue mode by opening the detail page of an instance and clicking on the "Rescue" button.

 ![rescue](../img/instance_detail/detail_rescue.jpg)